wreck-lab/docs/phatv2/extra-rpi-i2c.md

 ---
 layout: default
 parent: Extra
-title: Raspberry SPI port
+title: Raspberry I2C port
-nav_order: 4
+nav_order: 3
 has_children: false
 ---

-## SPI port connections
+## Raspberry I2C port connections
-The printHAT V2 exposes one of the STM32 microcontroller SPI port.
+The printHAT V2 exposes one of the I2C port.
 The SPI pin are made available on the J16 connectors according to the pinout shown in the picture below.

 TODO // add picture